 The full annexation process is detailed further down this page.

 In early 2018, residents of Encanterra approached the Town about annexing the community into Queen Creek.
-Over the past year there have been numerous outreach events, communications and discussions with residents, leading to the Queen Creek Town Council’s consideration of possible agreements with Trilogy Encanterra Construction, LLC, otherwise known as Shea Homes, and a public hearing about a proposed annexation of Encanterra, to be held during their meeting on December 5, 2018.
+Over the past year there have been numerous outreach events, communications and discussions with residents, leading to the Queen Creek Town Council’s consideration of possible agreements with Trilogy Encanterra Construction, LLC, otherwise known as Shea Homes, and a public hearing about a proposed annexation of Encanterra, held during their meeting on December 5, 2018.
 Below are details about the proposed agreements and possible annexation.

 Summary of Agreement Terms